francescoo22/masters-thesis/preface/table-of-contents.typ

   target: figure.where(kind: image)
 )

-#v(8em)
+// TODO: show if there will be tables

-#outline(
+// #v(8em)

-    title: tablesList,
+// #outline(
-    target: figure.where(kind: table),
+//     title: tablesList,
-    indent: auto
+//     target: figure.where(kind: table),
-)
+//     indent: auto

-// TODO: decide whether to include listings here, along figures or not to include them at all
+// )

 #v(8em)